No booking fees on the app

 Birmingham New Street to Manchester Piccadilly train travel guide

-Travelling by train from Birmingham New Street to Manchester Piccadilly is efficient and offers a scenic and comfortable experience.
-With frequent departures from Birmingham New Street, you can reach Manchester Piccadilly in just 1h 28m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Birmingham New Street to Manchester Piccadilly combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Birmingham New Street, you can get to Manchester Piccadilly in just 1h 28m, making it an ideal and convenient choice for travelling between them.

 Planning and booking